flyingcircusio/fc-nixos/doc/src/upgrade.md

 ## How to upgrade?

-At the moment, upgrading for customers is only possible by setting the platform version using the API.
-Ask our [support](/platform/index.html#support) to schedule an upgrade in a maintenance window or upgrade immediately if you don't use the API.
+To upgrade your machines, the *Environment* to one of the `fc-24.11-…` values. \

-We are working on a feature to request upgrades from the customer self-service portal.
+This can be done either via our customer portal, or by setting the platform version using the API.

 (nixos-upgrade-general)=